nachocaru/xaprb.com/content/blog/2005-09-28-grouping-data-with-catch-all-ranks.md

 layout: post
 permalink: /2005/09/28/grouping-data-with-catch-all-ranks/
 ---
-In this article I&#8217;ll show you how to group data into defined buckets, putting everything that doesn&#8217;t fit into the defined buckets into a catch-all bucket.
+In this article I'll show you how to group data into defined buckets, putting everything that doesn't fit into the defined buckets into a catch-all bucket.

-For example, suppose my data is online ads, and I store each ad&#8217;s current position in an integer column.
+For example, suppose my data is online ads, and I store each ad's current position in an integer column.
 The ads compete against ads from other advertisers, and the top bidder gets position 1.
 I want to count how many ads are in positions 1 through 5, with 6 through infinity lumped together.
 The results should look something like the following:

 <table class="borders collapsed">
   <caption>Ranked Ads</caption> <tr>